 In September 2015, Huawei partnered with Google to build the Nexus 6P.

-In 2015, Huawei Culture Club was listed as an official sponsor for Ultra Music Festival, one of the largest electronic festivals in Africa.
+In 2015, Huawei Culture Club was listed as an official sponsor for Ultra Music Festival, one of the largest electronic music festivals in Africa.

 In 2016, German camera company Leica established a partnership with Huawei to co-engineer Leica cameras into Huawei smartphones, including the P and Mate Series.
+The first smartphone to feature this collaboration was the Huawei P9.

 In August 2018, the National Defense Authorization Act for Fiscal Year 2019 (NDAA 2019) was signed into law, containing a provision that banned Huawei and ZTE equipment from being used by the US federal government, citing security concerns.

 On December 1, 2018, Meng Wanzhou, the board deputy chairperson and daughter of the founder of Huawei, was detained upon arrival at Vancouver International Airport by Canada Border Services Agency (CBSA) officers for questioning.
-She was subsequently arrested on a provisional U.S. extradition request.

 By 2018, Huawei had achieved a significant milestone by selling 200 million smartphones.